Sunday, December 22, 2024

 In November 2022, the State Judicial Administration appointed Igor Romankiv as the acting head of the apparatus of the High Court for intellectual property issues and at the same time as the chairman of the liquidation commissions of the Armed Forces of Ukraine, the Supreme Court of Ukraine, the Supreme Court of Ukraine and the Supreme Court of Ukraine.
 The creation of the High Court for Intellectual Property was provided for by the same judicial reform of 2016, but it still exists only on paper, because judges have not been appointed there.

 “As for the start of the work of this court: we have prepared everything.
-In the meantime, until it is fully operational, I have enough time to do other work that was entrusted to me by the head of the State Judicial Administration and the head of the Supreme Court,” explains Igor Romankiv of his management of five courts at once, even if they are not working.
+In the meantime, until it is fully operational, I have enough time to do other work that was entrusted to me by the head of the State Judicial Administration and the head of the Supreme Court,” Igor Romankiv explains his management of five courts at once, even if they are not working.

 Formally, as Romankiv said, for all members of liquidation commissions this work is an additional burden that is not paid separately.
 All of them receive salaries only at their main place of work.
 As the acting head of the apparatus of the High Court for Intellectual Property, Igor Romankiv was paid an average of 46 thousand UAH per month in 2023.
 In general, for 12.5 months of work in idle courts, his salary was about 640 thousand UAH - this is four times less than the salary of the previous head of the liquidation commissions of four courts.

-The head of the department of financial support and budget planning, the chief accountant of the Higher Housing Administration Lyubov Solovyova, received a salary of UAH 9.7 million for five years of chairing the liquidation commissions.
+The head of the department of financial support and budget planning, the chief accountant of the Higher Economic Administration of Ukraine, Lyubov Solovyova, received a salary of UAH 9.7 million for five years of chairing the liquidation commissions.
 If in 2018 it was on average 128 thousand UAH/month, then in 2021 it was already 195 thousand UAH/month.
 This is the highest accrued salary for the year among all members of liquidation commissions for the entire period of their existence.

 In second place in terms of salary is Lyubov Solovyova’s colleague, head of the financial and economic department of the VHSU and chief accountant Svetlana Komarchuk.
 Over 5 years and 9 months, she received almost 7.7 million UAH.
 Since 2018 and until now, she has remained a constant member of the liquidation commissions.

 If at the beginning of her work she was paid an average of 66 thousand UAH/month, then in 2020 she reached a maximum of 161 thousand UAH/month.
 In the following years, the accrual for Komarchuk slowly decreased: 139 thousand UAH/month in 2021 and 110 thousand UAH/month in 2022, but in 2023, with the arrival of the new chairman of the liquidation commissions, it fell to 75 thousand UAH/month .
-There was less money, but more work - she remained the only accountant for three higher specialized courts.
+There was less money, but more work - she was left as the only accountant for three higher specialized courts.

 “I have the right of second signature in three courts.
 I was so beautifully “rewarded”, honored for six years: they hung everything [for work] that was possible.
 “I’m [now] like a universal person: one for everyone,” complains Svetlana Komarchuk.
-“Previously, there were people who performed the duties [of accountants in higher specialized courts], and then they were replaced – and whoever went where.”
+“Previously, there were people who performed the duties [of accountants in higher specialized courts], and then they were replaced - and everyone went where.”

 Today, the entire apparatus of VASU consists of two employees - accountant Svetlana Komarnitskaya and chief of staff Alexander Shevchenko, whom we mentioned earlier.
 Alexander Shevchenko, as he said, has been working at the Supreme Court of Ukraine since its founding in 2005 - he started as an assistant to a judge, and in 2015 he was appointed chief of staff.
 For five years of membership in the liquidation commission, his salary amounted to 6.7 million UAH - on average from 94.5 to 131 thousand UAH/month.